These tests are administered once every semester. There are no make-up tests given.

 This IS NOT a placement test.
 These tests are for those who are seeking to have their foreign language requirement waived.

 You MUST be ON time.
-Remember to bring your student ID and a pen or pencil.
+Remember to bring/show your student ID.

 Please note: Our proficiency tests are for admitted UCB students only.
 We do not offer proficiency tests for UCB applicants or non-UCB students.

 Korean — *Pre-registration required.

 Must contact Grant Tompkins firstname.lastname@example.org prior to the exam to register.

 Chinese — Must contact Lihua Zhang (email@example.com) at least one day prior to exam.
 Please include your student ID, email address, major, and background of learning Chinese.

 The next date for the Japanese Proficiency Test is at 2:00 pm (Pacific Time) on Monday, August 23, 2021 You will take the test in the computer lab (B-21) in the Dwinelle Hall.
 If you wish to take the Japanese Proficiency Test on that day, please notify Konno-sensei (firstname.lastname@example.org) as soon as you can.
 Even if you have already e-mailed her about this, please email her again between Friday, August 13 and Friday August 19, 2021.